Expand into Singapore — without an entity

-New Horizons provides global employment solutions for businesses wanting to hire employees and distribute payroll in Singapore.
-Through our Singapore PEO and Employer of Record, we manage your company’s payroll, benefits, and expenses in Singapore.
-Additionally, we oversee HR duties, as well as employment and tax compliance.
+New Horizons Global Partners offers global employment and payroll solutions for businesses hiring in Singapore.
+Through our Singapore PEO solution, we take care of your company’s employee payroll, benefits, and expenses in Singapore.
+In addition, as the Singapore Employer of Record, New Horizons becomes responsible for all employment and tax compliance.

-New Horizons will act as your employees’ employer of record, which means you can begin doing business in Singapore without a local entity.
-This not only allows your business to go to market faster, but also has the potential to save your business thousands in expansion costs.
+When New Horizons acts as the Employer of Record for your Singapore team, you can do business in Singapore without the need for a local entity.
+This way, your business can enter the Singapore market faster, and potentially save thousands in business expansion costs.

-As the only Singapore Employer of Record & PEO service with an in-house recruitment team, New Horizons will source, hire, and onboard your Singapore workforce.
-We hire employees in accordance with Singapore’s labor regulations and coordinate all expense claims and benefits payments.
-Although we act as your employees’ Employer of Record, you still maintain full autonomy and control over all employees.
+New Horizons is the only Singapore Employer of Record & PEO service with an in-house recruitment team.
+This means that New Horizons can source, as well as employ, your Singapore workforce.
+New Horizons hires and pays all employees in accordance with Singapore’s labor and tax laws.
+We also ensure that all expense claims and benefits contributions are managed in accordance with local law.
+When we act as the Singapore Employer of Record, your business still maintains control over employees and their work.

 Our Singapore PEO simplifies your expansion

-New Horizons enables your business to expand its operations into Singapore – without setting up a legal subsidiary.
+New Horizons supports business expansion into Singapore – without setting up a legal subsidiary.

-New Horizons ensures day-to-day guidance to help your business navigate Singapore’s labor laws and regulations.
-We also provide mandatory monthly payroll requirements, and absorb all local employment liabilities.
-Partnering with our Singapore PEO & Employer of Record is the quickest and most cost-effective way to enter the Singapore market.
+New Horizons helps your business navigate Singapore’s labor laws and regulations.
+New Horizons’ Singapore PEO solutions manage and process all employee payments and deductions, as well as absorbing all local employment liabilities.
+Partnering with our Singapore PEO & Employer of Record means a quick, cost-effective, and compliant way to enter the Singapore market.

 Singapore employment contract types

 In Singapore, employers are advised to prepare a strong, written contract that clearly states relevant employment terms.
-This should include the job description, the employee’s responsibilities, and the compensation and benefits attached to the role.
+This should include the job description, employee responsibilities, and the compensation and benefits attached to the role.

 In relation to letters of offer and employment contracts, both types of document should always outline compensation amounts in Singapore dollars (SGD).
 New Horizons can assist you to draft employment contracts, either through our Singapore Employer of Record & PEO or your own local entity.